0xERR0R/blocky/docs/configuration.md

 This configuration will also resolve any subdomain of the defined domain, recursively.
 For example querying any of `printer.lan`, `my.printer.lan` or `i.love.my.printer.lan` will return 192.168.178.3.

 CNAME records are supported by setting the value of the mapping to `CNAME(target)`.
-Note that the target will be recursively resolved and there are no checks for CNAME loops, meaning that it is possible for CNAMES to never resolve due to a loop.
+Note that the target will be recursively resolved and will return an error if a loop is detected.

 With the optional parameter `rewrite` you can replace domain part of the query with the defined part **before** the resolver lookup is performed.